ManLykArham/DNA-Subsequence-Reversal/README.md

 ## 🎥 Demo

-Watch the demo of the AI Image Generator Web App:
+Watch the demo of the DNA Subsequence Reversal project:

 [Demo Video](https://youtu.be/5oyxOYDsoEg?si=kFjYRdjeB5mr9DRO)